-Bette raised an eyebrow, side stepping Finn to get the drink out of the fridge.
-“No. We’re nog getting married because we’re not actually together.
+Bette raised an eyebrow, sidestepping Finn to get the drink out of the fridge.
+“No. We’re not getting married because we’re not actually together.
 Finn—why in the world would you even be interested?”

 Bette stared in awe looking back and forth between Carter and Finn with her mouth half open.
 “Did—did you just propose because Carter made a joke?”